artyorsh/liquid-chat/readme.md

 ## Running

-Start the Metro bundler and follow the instructions in the terminal to run the app on your device or emulator.
+Start Metro bundler and follow the instructions in terminal to run the app.

 ```bash
 npm start